Buying real estate in Japan?

 To make the information accessible, our team designed custom infographics that clarify key points.
 We hope you will like them!
 All illustrations and media were created in-house and added manually.

-No, purchasing property in Japan does not grant you legal residency or any visa privileges.
+No, purchasing property in Japan does not provide any visa or residency status regardless of the investment amount.

 It's something we develop in our Japan property pack.